 - Uncommon findings:

 - Larger nodules (> 1cm in diameter, in Grouped nodules or coalescent nodlues surrounded by multiple satellite nodules (Galaxy sign)

 - Nodules so small and dense that they appear as ground glass or even as consolidations (alveolar sarcoidosis)

-On the left a typical presentation of sarcoidosis with hilar lymphadenopathy and small nodules along bronchovascular bundles (yellow arrow) and along fissures (red arrows).
+A typical presentation of sarcoidosis with hilar lymphadenopathy and small nodules along bronchovascular bundles (yellow arrow) and along fissures (red arrows).

-On the left a detailed view with the typical HRCT-presentation with nodules along bronchovascular bundle (red arrow) and fissures (yellow arrow).
+A detailed view with the typical HRCT-presentation with nodules along bronchovascular bundle (red arrow) and fissures (yellow arrow).

 The HRCT appearance of pulmonary sarcoidosis varies greatly and is known to mimic many other diffuse infiltrative lung diseases.

 Approximately 60 to 70% of patients with sarcoidosis have characteristic radiologic findings.

 In 25 to 30% of cases the radiologic findings are atypical.

 In 5 to 10% of patients the chest radiograph is normal.